 - AD.5.2.1 Every participating team must appoint one or more ESO for the event - AD.5.2.2 The ESO must meet the following: - a.
 Is a valid team member, see AD.3 Individual Participation Requirements - b.
-At least one ESO must not be a driver. - c.
-Is certified or has received appropriate practical training whether formal or informal for working with high voltage systems in automotive vehicles.
-Details of the training must be provided to the organizers on the ESO/ESA form for approval. - AD.5.2.3 Duties of the ESO: - a.
-The only person in the team that may declare the vehicle electrically safe to allow work on any system - b.
-Must accompany the vehicle when operated or moved at the competition site - c.
-Must be contactable by phone at all times during the event
+One or more ESO must not be a driver. - c.
+Is certified or has received appropriate practical training whether formal or informal for working with High Voltage systems in automotive vehicles.

+Details of the training must be provided to the organizers on the ESO/ESA form for approval.

+AD.5.2.3 Duties of the ESO - see EV.3.1.1